Quilt art: Controversies in quilt art in the U.S.

 Another controversy involves the work and people in the isolated Alabama hamlet of Gee's Bend.
-In the early 21st century, the Gee's Bend quilters, "discovered" by folk art collectors Bill and Matt Arnett, became celebrated as artists and toured the U.S. widely, carrying their "piece quilts" to innumerable communities where they gave talks about their lives and work.
+In the early 21st century, the Gee's Bend quilters were "discovered" by folk art collectors Bill and Matt Arnett, became celebrated as artists and toured the U.S. widely, carrying their "piece quilts" to innumerable communities where they gave talks about their lives and work.
 Coffee table books showed the work and lives of the Gee's Bend artists; items used domestically began to appear, bearing their designs.
 A lawsuit arose over whether the women's work was legally obtained and licensed by the Arnetts, who apparently sold the rights to the design for use in home dec designs.
 U.S. District Judge Callie Granade of Mobile dismissed the suits.

 Most of these controversies have become muted as the fine arts have opened up to a vast variety of materials and methods.
 The materials and structures assembled by quilt artists have gone beyond or negated many of the older connotations of the quilt.
 Nevertheless, many questions and concerns remain and are hotly debated.